 University Libraries in Kanagawa Prefecture

-Faculty and staff affiliated with Hiyoshi, Yagami and Shonan Fujisawa Campuses may visit the member libraries of Kanagawa Library Association (KLA).
-An entry pass, "神奈川県内大学図書館共通閲覧証" in Japanese, is required.
-The entry pass gives you access to all member libraries.
-Please ask a librarian at your home library for the entry pass.
+Faculty and staff affiliated with Hiyoshi, Yagami and Shonan Fujisawa Campuses may visit the university libraries that are members of Kanagawa Library Association (KLA) by presenting the entry pass, "神奈川県内大学図書館共通閲覧証" in Japanese and your faculty/staff ID card.
 For more details, please refer to Visiting/Using Libraries in Partnership among University Libraries in Kanagawa Prefecture.

 Using Other Libraries